DanWBR/dwsim/PlatformFiles/Common/readme.txt

 Version 5.8 Update 7

-- [NEW] Added Polytropic Process support to Compressor and Expander
+- [NEW] Added Performance Curves and Polytropic Process support to Compressor and Expander
 - [FIX] Fixed single compound phase detection
 - [FIX] Other bug fixes